dotnet/csharplang/proposals/ref-unsafe-in-iterators-async.md

 > **It is a compile-time error for an unsafe context ([§23.2][unsafe-contexts]) to contain
 > an `await` expression ([§12.9.8][await-expressions]) or a `yield return` statement ([§13.15][yield-statement]).**

+[§23.6.5 The address-of operator][address-of]:

-A compile-time error will be also reported for taking an address of a local or a parameter in an iterator.
+> **A compile-time error will be reported for taking an address of a local or a parameter in an iterator.**

 Currently, taking an address of a local or a parameter in an async method is [a warning in C# 12 warning wave][async-pointer].

+---

 Note that more constructs can work thanks to `ref` allowed inside segments without `await` and `yield` in async/iterator methods even though no spec change is needed specifically for them as it all falls out from the aforementioned spec changes: